 Any parent will tell you that it’s never too early to teach your child to swim.
 Infants and toddlers benefit greatly from being exposed to water safety and swimming skills early on in life.
-The first step is signing up for lessons at an infant swim school in Santa Monica, but then what?
+The first step is signing up for lessons at an infant swim school in West-Hills, but then what?
 What will your child learn during their lessons?
 What should you know before your first class?
 Read below to learn more about what to expect from your first swim lesson with your newborn.

 Swim Diaper Rules